Oral Health Act

 Article 9

-The competent authorities shall prepare a budget for surveys and research on oral health-related issues and risk factors; related agencies, schools, or professional oral health organizations may be commissioned or subsidized to conduct such surveys or research.
+The competent authorities shall allocate budgets for surveys and research on oral health and associated risk factors, and may delegate or subsidize relevant authorities, educational institutions, or professional oral health organizations to implement such surveys and research.

 Article 10

-The competent authorities at the municipality, county, and city levels shall appoint dedicated personnel, and the central competent authorities shall establish a dedicated unit, to handle the implementation of matters concerning oral health.
+The competent authorities at the municipality and county/city levels shall designate responsible personnel, while the central competent authorities shall establish a dedicated unit to manage matters related to oral health.

 Article 11